electrikmilk/jolt/README.md

 **OR**

-Compile and minify the `jolt.js` file you just created into the same build directory:
+Compile and minify to create `build/jolt.min.js`:

 ```console
 php jolt build